How to Email Receipts and Bills to QuickBooks

 | Not Accepted | HEIC, TIFF, BMP, DOC/DOCX, XLS/XLSX, ZIP |

-Google Workspace Admin Routing
+Google Workspace routing

 Outlook Desktop Rules